 - Library Science Instructor

-In 2016, there was an estimated number of 6,000 jobs in the United States for Library Science Professor.
+There were about 6,000 jobs for Library Science Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 8.3% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Library Science Professor by 2026.
-The BLS estimates 500 yearly job openings in this field.
+There will be an estimated 500 positions for Library Science Professor per year.

 The states with the most job growth for Library Science Professor are Arkansas, Colorado, and Massachusetts.
 Watch out if you plan on working in Illinois, South Carolina, or Oregon.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Library Science Professors is somewhere between $45,010 and $111,230.

 Library Science Professors who work in Maryland, Washington, or California, make the highest salaries.

 Below is a list of the median annual salaries for Library Science Professors in different U.S. states.

 Below is a list of the types of tools and technologies that Library Science Professors may use on a daily basis: